thinkloop/memoizerific/README.md

 ```

-There is an open suggestion to add an option that allows for custom comparison functions.
+There is an open suggestion to allow for custom comparison functions.
 If you think that would be useful please +1 [issue #10](https://github.com/thinkloop/memoizerific/issues/10).